prof-rossetti/voice-interface-demo-py/README.md

 ## Prerequisites

-The "SpeechRecognition" package depends on the lower-level "portaudio" library.
+The "SpeechRecognition" package depends on the "pyaudio" Python package, which in turn depends on the lower-level "portaudio" library.
 To install "portaudio":

   + On a Mac, use homebrew (`brew install portaudio`).
   + On Windows, use pipwin within an active virtual environment (see installation steps below).